seven-two-eight/ps-monokai-theme/README.md

 * Run `install.ps1` with administrator privilege from the repo folder to import registry and PowerShell profile.

     - Or you can do this manually by double clicking `colors.reg`, and then copy `Microsoft.PowerShell_profile.ps1` from the repo folder to `$HOME\Documents\WindowsPowerShell\Microsoft.PowerShell_profile.ps1`.

+    - The profile script works for PowerShell 5 and some versions of PowerShell 6 (depending on your version of `PSReadline` module).

 * Restart all PowerShell instances to see effect.
     - Note each shortcut of `powershell.exe` has its own color pallets.
 You need to recreate such shortcut to see the effect.